gjtiquia/project_accounting/readme.md

 An accounting system will be designed as a digital tool to manage wealth and financial status efficiently.
 The system will help by keeping track of the user's income and expense, and appropriately present the data to the user.

 Problem Setting:
-More than one user can use the system.
+Assume only one user, attempt to enable more than one user to use the system.
-The threshold of expenses is a fixed constant in a period of time
+The threshold of expenses is a fixed constant in a period of time. (ie. a week, a month)

 Program Functions (1-6 are basic function requirements, 7-8 are other useful functions):
 1) Add records of income and expenses;